 - Shirasu (whitebait)…etc

-At particular restaurants, you can even choose what kind of seafood you want to include.
-So it’s free to mix and match different ingredients depending on your preference.
+You can even choose what kind of seafood you want to include at particular restaurants.
+So mixing and matching different ingredients is free, depending on your preference.
 I will list some kaisendon ideas later in this post.

-There is no real definite answer to that to be honest, because it’s down to your preference.
+To be honest, there is no real definite answer to that because it’s down to your preference.
 However, common sauces to be used are:

 - Soy sauce